Lessons from the pandemic eviction crisis can help us remake the housing system

 Another solution that many advocates have championed is the right to counsel, which would give legal representation to anyone experiencing an eviction.
 More often than not, renters don’t have the tools and resources they need to navigate the complex legal web of an eviction proceeding.
 Ensuring that every tenant has access to legal support and accurate information about their rights can make the dynamic between renters and landlords more equitable.

 There has also been exciting momentum behind different technologies and research efforts that may improve outcomes for tenants facing evictions.
-JustFix, for instance, co-creates tools with tenants, organizers, and legal advocates to prevent displacement and achieve stable, healthy housing for all.
+JustFix, for instance, cocreates tools with tenants, organizers, and legal advocates to prevent displacement and achieve stable, healthy housing for all.
 Their tools help tenants navigate complicated bureaucracy including the court system.
 Esusu is another example, which was founded to improve access to financial tools for renters, especially among communities of color.
-The platform allows tenants to opt-in to a system that boosts their credit scores by sharing their rental payment history with major credit bureaus.
+The platform allows tenants to opt in to a system that boosts their credit scores by sharing their rental payment history with major credit bureaus.
 Desmond’s work at the Eviction Lab has also led to much-needed data about the negative consequences of evictions—shifting the narrative and creating a pathway for meaningful policy change, so we can alleviate the enormous pressure facing renters during the pandemic and beyond.

 The pandemic has only magnified the inherent power imbalance and barriers facing tenants, as well as the deep connection between housing instability and other social issues, like public health and educational outcomes, economic mobility, and more.
 We have an opportunity to reimagine this system instead of going back to what wasn’t working for so many people—and all we need is greater public and political will to make lasting change.